Fraunhofer-ITMP/AMR-KG/README.md

 For assitance in filling in the survey, have a look at our [survey filling video](https://www.youtube.com/watch?v=bvZe1LkexSs&ab_channel=COMBINEAMR)

-## New Updates

-For getting access to new updates and assistance to search the knowledge graph, make sure to subscribe our YouTube channel [COMBINE AMR](https://www.youtube.com/channel/UCZRX7P2-ajOEI4hg2nhRBfA)

 ## Finding it difficult to search?

 For assistance in searching and exploring the knowledge graph please look here for our [introductory video](https://www.youtube.com/watch?v=QCOD7F3Az8E&ab_channel=COMBINEAMR).

+## Want to be updated?

+For getting access to new updates and assistance to search the knowledge graph, make sure to subscribe our YouTube channel [COMBINE AMR](https://www.youtube.com/channel/UCZRX7P2-ajOEI4hg2nhRBfA).

 # Partners
 <p align="center">